-God worked many miracles through St Stephen and he spoke with such wisdom and grace that many of his hearers became followers of Jesus.
+St. Stephen lived around the year 30 AD and, according to the Acts of the Apostles, the Apostles ordained him one of the first seven deacons to look after elderly widows who were being neglected.
+God worked many miracles through Stephen and he spoke with such wisdom and grace that many of his hearers became followers of Jesus.
 His enemies were furious to see how successful Stephen’s preaching was and they laid a plot to kill him.

-St. Stephen is the Patron Saint of Bricklayers and Stone Masons.
-The statue of St Stephen in our parish carries a Bible and a loaf of Bread.
-The bible reflects his role as a deacon and the wise preaching he was doing for the followers of Jesus.
-The loaf of bread reflects his role in distributing food to the widows and the poor, his main role as a deacon.
+St. Stephen is venerated as the first martyr of Christianity and is the patron saint of deacons, bricklayers and stonemasons.
+The statue of St. Stephen in our parish carries a bible and a loaf of bread.
+The bible reflects his role as a deacon and the wise preaching he was doing to bring others to follow Jesus while the loaf of bread reflects his role in distributing food to the widows and the poor, his main role as a deacon.